open-telemetry/oteps/text/trace/0192-messaging-semantic-conventions-spec.md

 A "consumer" receives the message and acts upon it.
 It uses the context and data to execute some logic, which might lead to the occurrence of new messages.

 The consumer receives, processes, and settles a message.

-"Receiving" is the process of obtaining a message from the intermediary, "processing" is the process of acting on the information a message contains, "settling" is the process where intermediary and consumer agree on the state of the transfer.
+* "Receiving" is the process of obtaining a message from the intermediary.
+* "Processing" is the process of acting on the information a message contains.
+* "Settling" is the process where intermediary and consumer agree on the state of the transfer.

 #### Intermediary